matuszewskijan/jekyll-now/_posts/2022-11-4-Optimize-your-Ruby-on-Rails-CI-pipeline.md

 GitHub-hosted runners are great as they work out-of-the-box, but there is one main drawback: **it have only a 2-core CPU and 7GB of RAM and you have no control over it.** 7GB of RAM is plenty for majority of Rails applications, but the weak CPU is usually the bottleneck.

+*GitHub is [experimenting with larger runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners){:target="_blank"} but it's currently in beta and available only for those using GitHub Team or GitHub Enterprise Cloud plans.*

 If you really want to speed up the pipeline there is an alternative - **self-hosted runners**.
-Those will allow you to use bulkier machines, which obviously would possitively affect the pipeline speed.
+Those will allow you to use bulkier machines, which obviously would positively affect the pipeline speed.

 It might be a great option if you already have a beefy computer for computation in your company.
 The one-machine setup is simple and you can read it [here](https://docs.github.com/en/enterprise-server@3.4/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service){:target="_blank"}.

 But in most cases you'd want to run multiple runners to support the parallelization, right?
 Thanks to [Actions Runner Controller](https://github.com/actions-runner-controller/actions-runner-controller){:target="_blank"} it's relatively straightforward to configure your `Kubernetes` cluster to autoscale with self-hosted runners.

-For more info on how to setup self-hosted runners I recommend you reading [Sander Knape article](https://sanderknape.com/2020/03/self-hosted-github-actions-runner-kubernetes/){:target="_blank"}  and [this one](https://10clouds.com/blog/devops/aws-runners/){:target="_blank"}  wrote by 10Clouds.
+For more info on how to setup self-hosted runners, I recommend you read [Sander Knape article](https://sanderknape.com/2020/03/self-hosted-github-actions-runner-kubernetes/){:target="_blank"}  and [this one](https://10clouds.com/blog/devops/aws-runners/){:target="_blank"} written by 10Clouds.

 <br>